Wavesonics/ComposeTextEditorLibrary/README.md

 all text entry in Compose.

-This project is an attempt to re-implement text entry from scratch to finally have a solution to the various problems.
+This project is an attempt to re-implement text entry from scratch to finally have a solution to the various problems.faw

 ### Why?